GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 - No component state.
 We can not use 'useState' hook
 - No component lifecycle method. we can not use the 'useEffect' hook

+### use clinet
+'use clinet'

+### Fetching Data From a server component
+Fetching data from a server component which is very easy.
+While we are fetching data form clinet componete we normaly use useEffect,useState.